 49 years - Site Editor - Australia

 I was raised in a home where my mother was very fanatical about church and my father showed no interest.
 He was not against the activity, he remained quiet and allowed mom to follow her interest unhindered.

 I was made to go to the Methodist church (mainline traditional church) and attended up until about 16 years old.
 I then decided church was not for me and made a conscious decision to stop attending, much to my mother's disappointment.

-About the same time, I went once to a Baptist church youth coffee shop and one of the organizers sat down with us and asked what we were going to do when Jesus returned.
+About the same time, I followed some friends to a Baptist church youth coffee shop and one of the organizers sat down with us and asked what we were going to do when Jesus returned.
 I had never heard that concept before and laughed at this new thought!
 The leader explained it a bit more and from then on that thought would not leave my mind.
 Other thoughts about the the size of the universe and our finite minds began to open up my mind about the reality of a God.

-Previous to this - growing up I had several frightening supernatural experiences of demons appearing in my room through the night because the house was haunted!
+Previous to this - growing up I had several frightening supernatural experiences of 'things' appearing in my room through the night because the house was haunted!
 That was enough to convince me the spirit world is real and everything we see around us physically is only part of the story!

 I only went a few weeks church-free when for some reason I attended a new church in the city which was modern and had something about it that appealed to me.
 It was a Pentecostal type of church which meant for me it was more relevant than my previous church and seemed to meet my needs and questions I had at that time.

 At 17 I consciously accepted Jesus into my life and gave my life over to his control.
 Something tangible happened inside me.
 I felt a new peace inside and although my hassles were still there, I felt like I was not alone somehow now!

 I had lots of hassles - insecurities, fears, and poor social skills.
 These remained but over time they lost their power over me as I guess God restored me and changed this kid who was mocked and despised into a respected adult.